finchnest/ArtificialLife/readme.md

 Regarding the graph, I noticed the result was a bit different from what I found out for hypothesis 1.
 In hypothesis 2, the graph shows more evolution (consistent increases) for Run 1 (the one with 5 population size) in comparison to Run 2 (the one with 8 population size).
 In fact, in one of the seeds for Run 2 (shown in black in the figure above), the fitness value remains constant throught the 250 generations.
 One of the reasons for this could be the possibilitiy that the highest fitness value was achieved early on in evolution due to randomness/luck and the generations that came after it have a lower or equal fitness value.

+In all Runs, evolution seems to slow down after 150-200 generations.
+Like mentioned before, one reason could be the possibility of achieving high fitness value early on in the evolution.
+Another reason could be lack of diverse population size.
+Even though all Runs were done with at least 250 generations, limited population size could still end up being an issue.
+Lastly, the kind of fitness function and what it's measuring could be another contributing factor.

 # Limitations and Future Work